-We believe that the work presented in this paper is a first step towards a new generation of empirical studies.
-Rather than just a few projects, we analyzed vulnerabilities for several thousand Red Hat packages.
-Our findings come therefore with a higher generality compared to traditional single-project studies.
-While it may be that our work does not generalize to other package collections, we consider this highly unlikely, at least for Linux: other package collections will contain much the same packages, with much the same dependencies.
-Another characteristic of our study is that software developers can directly benefit by the results.
+Yet we believe that the study presented in this paper is a first step towards a new generation of empirical studies.
+Rather than just for a few projects, we analyzed vulnerabilities for several thousand Red Hat packages.
+Thus our findings come with a rather high generality compared to traditional single-project studies.
+Another characteristic of our study is that software developers can directly benefit by its results.
 By consulting the catalog of beauties and beasts, developers can quickly assess the risk of dependencies to other packages and thus make informed decisions.
-This lookup is possible with little data (only the dependencies are needed) and without adjusting any prediction models.
+Note that the lookup is possible with little data (only the dependencies are needed) and without adjusting any prediction models.

-To conclude, we are confident that the availability of cross-project repositories (such as the Red Hat Security Advisory database) will lead to more large-scale studies such as the one presented in this paper.
+To conclude, we are confident that the availability of cross-project repositories (such as the Red Hat Security Advisor database) will lead to more large-scale studies like the one presented in this paper.